SantoshN7/sports-project/README.md

 # sports-project

-this project created with laravel framework
+This project created with laravel framework

-this is my college project